huginandmunin/aws-stepfunction-parallel-lambda/README.md

 The StepFunction console should display the completion of the various steps.
 The parallel step ```qc-process2``` should take longer than the other parallel processes.
 (It has a larger value in the sleep function.)
 You will see that all 3 parallel processes have to finish before starting the following step, ```end-qc```.

 The QC Summary table should be showing a new item for every time that the state machine is executed.
+Don't forget to check your email for those QC summary messages that are now triggered from the step function!

 ## Future work